Helpful resources

 Electric vehicle in hot weather – the impact on charging

-How heat effects EV batteries
+The effects of heat on EV batteries

 Battery overheating